zainkhalid08/reminders/readme.md

 # CHECKLIST BEFORE DEPLOYMENT

-6. Final test for main features...
 *front end testing of post show is left... along with its responsivness
-17. makesure to rename assets as unique as it caused that access forbidden error.
-The link is accessable anyways so the point is that make sure that those directories arne't accessable.
+17. make sure that public directories arne't accessable.
 FIRST WE'LL GO FOR staging.remindersforgood.com and then...
 19. prepare one seeder for post... to have atleast one post...
-Make fonts locallll  (test by disabling the internet)
+Make fonts locallll  (test by disabling the internet) (optional)
+20. Final test for main features...

 # DONE
 *decide the header image